jgrodziski/metav/README.md

 ## Release semantic

 _Release_ means some source code changes in one or several commits are ready to be "published" in the repository for later deployment.
 The _Release_ process assigns a version number, tags the repo with it and push the changes.
 The _Release_ task is invoked by developer when she considers changes in source code are ready.
-Pushing binary artefact (JAR, docker image) is out of the scope of the _Release_ process and should be the responsibility of the CI system.
+Pushing binary artefact (JAR, docker image, etc.) somewhere is out of the scope of the _Release_ process and should be the responsibility of the CI system.

 ## Change level (major, minor, patch)